robertwgehl/robertwgehl.github.io/_posts/2025-01-18-makingAlts.md

 > There have been several concerns raised about [these terms of service], and I want you to know that we will be replacing them with a better, more clearer set of rules and policies.<sup><a href="#note1">1</a></sup>

 It turns out he used [Termly](https://termly.io/), an online resource to write terms of service agreements.
 "Please don't assume the worst," Supernault wrote.
 "I'm trying my best but don't have a team to help me with stuff like this."
-Basically, Supernault is saying that, in the absence of a legal team, in the heat of trying to spin up a new service, he went with a boilerplate solution to legal agreemnets.
+Basically, Supernault is saying that, in the absence of a legal team, in the heat of trying to spin up a new service, he went with a boilerplate solution to legal agreements.

 I anticipate Supernault will fix this -- after all, take a look at [Pixelfed.social's terms](https://pixelfed.social/site/terms).
 They are nothing like the Loops terms.